alexruperez/SecurePropertyStorage/README.md

 ## 🌟 Features

 All keys are hashed using [SHA512](https://en.wikipedia.org/wiki/SHA-2) and all values are encrypted using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)-[GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) to keep user information safe, auto*magic*ally.
-Symmetric key and nonce, are stored in Keychain in a totally secure way.
+Symmetric key is stored in Keychain in a totally secure way.

 ## 🐒 Basic usage